 1. Computer and OS

-Computer is naturally a must have hardware if you wan’t to make electronic music.
-You can actually produce good music with anykind of modern computer (I mean anything made in the past 5 years) including laptop.
-You also have a choice: PC or Mac.
-Both systems are widely used in many professional and home studios.
-You can make excellent music with both platforms and most of the music making software are available for both (expect FL Studio).
 The thing is, you should pick a platform you’re already familiar with.
 If you’ve been using PC, stay with the PC.
 And vice versa.
-That way, you don’t have to put time and effort on learning a completely new computer system and you can concentrate more on learning how to make the electronic music.
+In that way, you don’t have to put time and effort on learning a completely new computer system and you can concentrate more on learning how to make the electronic music.

-I personally have Intel Core i7 950 processor, ASUS P6T Deluxe V2 motherboard, 12GB RAM and 24″ widescreen display and it’s been a very good computer setup for electronic music production.
-If I’m going to upgrade this at some point, I probably get the SSD where I install the Windows.
+The computer I’m using has Intel Core i7 950 processor, ASUS P6T Deluxe V2 motherboard, 12GB RAM and 27″ widescreen Full HD display and it’s been a very good computer setup for electronic music production for five years now.
+If I’m going to upgrade this at some point, I probably get the SSD.
 That will speed up things even more.

 Check these online shops for audio computer systems: